elhamekhoda/GAAnoDe/README.md

 <!-- # Generative Algorithm for Anomaly Detection (GAAnoDe) -->
-# Generative Algorithm for dEtecting Anomolies (GAEA)
+# Generative Algorithm for dEtecting Anomalies (GAEA)

 This repository contains the training code for VAE and GAN-based algorithms.